-- The entire Rio Vista AIA is located within the AIA for Travis AFB; in particular, Travis AFB's Compatibility Zone D. Refer to the Travis AFB LUCP for additional compatibility standards.
-See Figure 3 for a comparison map containing both AIAs. - The AIA is the same as the ALUC planning area as referred to in the Public Utilities Code, Section 21675.
+- The entire Rio Vista AIA is located within Compatibility Zone D in the AIA for Travis AFB.
+Please see the Travis AFB LUCP for additional compatibility standards.
+Both AIAs are depicted on Figure 3. - Establishment of an AIA is discussed in section 21675 of the Public Utilities Code.